blaynem/scaledFrames/libs/framer-db/README.md

 You likely have the `.env.local` file already set up as it's the local environment variables for the supabase instance itself.
 If not, when you run the `npx supabase:start` command, it will print out all of the necessary environment variables you need to set up.

 You can run these commands either through a bash script or a VsSCode extension called NX Console.
+I'd use NX Console for these start / deploy scripts.

 _Install link here: [NX Console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console)_